Chapter 5 Good Times at Dinner.

 Chapter 5 Good times at dinner.

-It’s now Christmas, Elizabeth all ready for her dinner.
+It’s now Christmas, Elizabeth all ready for her dinner with the family.
 Getting up early to put the turkey in the oven.
 Her girls helping with preparing everything.
 She always had a large meal spread out on the table.
 Her husband wouldn’t have it any other way.
 His parents were coming.
 He wanted everything perfect.
 The decorations up, the gifts under the tree.
 No one opening gifts until his parents got there.
 It was a tradition since the children where small.
-It made Elizabeth sick, yet again she stayed quiet.
+It made Elizabeth sick, yet again she stayed quiet for the sake of peace.

-Elizabeth putting the coffee on getting ready for this very long day.
-It was 6 am, they would be here soon.
-So the kids could finally open there presents
+Elizabeth puts the coffee on getting ready for this very long day.
+It is 6 am, they would be here soon.
+So the kids could finally open their presents and this show could get on the road.

 “How many times can you watch a child open a present?
 Or why couldn’t she stay home and come later?
 She could just watch them open her presents for them.
 Which were always tacky and something they didn’t want. ” Elizabeth thought to herself.

 Elizabeth puts out pasties, bagels, and coffee.
 So while they open presents, they have something to nibble on.
-Not really into the big breakfast.
-She would do on former Christmas’s.
-Instead of watching the kids open there presents.
-She was stuck in the kitchen.
+Not really into the big breakfast, she would do on former Christmas’s.
+Instead of watching the kids open their presents, she was stuck in the kitchen.
 She wasn’t doing that this year.
 She knew she would hear it, but who cares.
 This was her home If you feel you want something more to eat.
-Eat at home.
+Eat at home, or better yet, don’t come.

 While she is getting her cup of coffee, her mother and father in law walk in.
 Having a key to her home.
-Just another thing she hated, them having access to her home at any time.
+Just another thing she hated, them having access to her home at any time, but of course Karen wouldn’t have it any other way.

 “Good morning,” Elizabeth says.

 “Good morning.
 Where is everyone?
 They can’t still be sleeping?
-I am sure the girls want to open there presents.
+I am sure the girls want to open their presents.
 Where is breakfast, by the way.”
 Karen responds.

 “Well, let’s see to answer your first question.
 Yes, the girls are sleeping.
 They know by now, they have to wait for your presence to open their gifts, and breakfast is in the living room on a tray.”
 Elizabeth answers.